Hello, my name is Micaila Williams and I’m here to help with all your employment law needs.

 We are different from most law firms.
 We care about you and your personal circumstances and aim to provide the best service that we can for you.
 We can help you sort everything out quickly and easily.
 We are legal specialists.
 We use plain english and no legal jargon.
 We provide a fast efficient service with no delays.
 We offer fixed competitive and affordable prices.

-We have offices in Corby and Kettering and Northampton.
+We have offices in Corby and Kettering.
 However, wherever you live, distance is not a problem.
 We act for clients across Northamptonshire and all over the country in England and Wales.
 We act for clients in Corby, Kettering, Wellingborough, Northampton, Rothwell, Irthlingborough, Finedon, Thrapston, Desborough, and everywhere else in Northamptonshire.